CSI-Inc/imis-experience-plus/README.md

 ## Contributing

 Have an idea for a feature to include in the extension?
 Fixed a bug and want to publish it?
+Feel free to contribute and send us a PR!

-Submit a pull request, or file a new idea on the "Issues" tab!
+You can also [Report a Bug](https://github.com/CSI-Inc/imis-experience-plus/issues/new?assignees=&labels=bug&projects=&template=report-a-bug.md&title=) or [Suggest a Feature](https://github.com/CSI-Inc/imis-experience-plus/issues/new?assignees=&labels=enhancement&projects=&template=suggest-a-feature.md&title=)!

 We'll take care of versioning and packaging.